wink-link/winklink-doc/docs/en/vrf.md

   :::

 ## Node Deployment
-For node deployment, please refer to [WINKLink Node Deploy Doc](https://docs.winklink.org/v1/doc/en/deploy.html) .
+For node deployment, please refer to [WINkLink Node Deploy Doc](https://docs.winklink.org/v1/doc/en/deploy.html) .
 This section only lists the differences of VRF node deployment.

-WINKLink node can be deployed after the VRFCoordinator contract is deployed.
+WINkLink node can be deployed after the VRFCoordinator contract is deployed.

-WINKLink node (project directory `node`) code is available at: <https://github.com/wink-link/winklink/tree/feature/vrf/node>.
+WINkLink node (project directory `node`) code is available at: <https://github.com/wink-link/winklink/tree/feature/vrf/node>.

 After compilation, `node-v1.0.jar` will be stored in `node/build/libs/` under the project source code directory.